justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 Maximum Speedup     | deriv |  36.90%
 Minimum Speedup     | wc |  -2.07%

-Overall we achieve an average speedup of 10.74% with lazy sweeping, though there are a wide range of performance impacts across the whole benchmark suite.
+Overall we achieve an average speedup of 10.74% with lazy sweeping.
+That said there are a wide range of performance impacts across the whole benchmark suite.

 Those benchmarks with the biggest speedups are likely those that are generating the most garbage.
 For example `ack` frequently invokes GC and most of the heap is freed during each GC cycle - this benchmark benefits greatly from lazy sweeping.
 Alternatively `wc` - which did not realize a speedup - spends most of its time running in a tight loop, invokes GC infrequently, and after a GC cycle there are many live objects left on the heap.

-# Conclusion

 By all accounts lazy sweeping is a great win for Cyclone and has exceeded performance expectations.
 Though there is a slight performance overhead that affects some programs the overall performance improvement across a wide range of programs more than compensates.

 Lazy sweeping is a large-scale change that took a few months to fully-integrate into Cyclone.
 Although there is work involved to re-stabilize the GC code after such a significant change, this does open up the possibility to experiment with future larger-scale GC optimizations.